 Everyday activities can be greatly affected by hip arthritis symptoms, which can include limited range of motion, joint stiffness, and pain in the hip, groin, leg or back.
 As symptoms get worse over time, hip arthritis can greatly affect mobility and quality of life.

 The most common type of hip arthritis is osteoarthritis.
-Inflammatory forms of arthritis—such as rheumatoid arthritis, an auto-immune disease, and gout, a metabolic disease—have similar symptoms but are less common.1 This article focuses on hip osteoarthritis symptoms, risk factors, diagnosis, and surgical and non-surgical treatments.
+Inflammatory forms of arthritis—such as rheumatoid arthritis, an auto-immune disease, and gout, a metabolic disease—have similar symptoms but are less common.

-The hip is a weight-bearing joint especially prone to wear and tear.
-It is the third most susceptible site to develop osteoarthritis, after the hand and knee.2, 3, 4, 5 According to the Centers for Disease Control and Prevention (CDC), the lifetime risk of developing symptomatic hip osteoarthritis is 18.5% for men and 28.6% for women.6 Health professionals do not know the cause of hip osteoarthritis but have identified several risk factors that increase the likelihood of its development.
+The hip is the third most susceptible body part to develop osteoarthritis, after the hand and knee.1-3 Health professionals do not know the cause of hip osteoarthritis but have identified several risk factors that increase the likelihood of its development.

 In This Article:

 Hip osteoarthritis is associated with many changes in the hip that may lead to pain.

 - Cartilage is damaged or wears away.
 The femur and pelvic bones that make up the hip’s ball-and-socket may rub and grind against one another.
 The bone-on-bone friction can cause hip pain.

 - The bones may produce small, scalloped growths, called osteophytes or bone spurs, to compensate for the deteriorated cartilage.
 In turn, the bone spurs can create even more friction.